copton/c-base/README.markdown

 ## Section 5.2.1.1 / Trigraphs
 Trigraph sequences are not supported.

+## Section 6.4.2 / Identifiers
+Universal character names in identifiers are not supported.

 ## Section 6.4.4 / Zero
 For simplicity, the zero constant is a concept on it's own.
 The standard defines, that 0 is an octal constant, though.